-People who find themselves in a large amount of credit debt have increased levels of stress, an unhealthy relationship with money, and often times have a tendency to overspend.
-Before you become one of these people take a look at the best ways to avoid getting yourself into a heap of debt.
+People who find themselves in a large amount of credit debt have increased levels of stress, an unhealthy relationship with money, and a tendency to overspend.
+Not knowing when to borrow money is dilemma many people find themselves in.
+Before you become one of these people, take a look at the best ways to avoid getting yourself into a heap of debt.

 All too often people slip into the mentality of a young child as they hold this “magical money card” in their hands.
 They start thinking of all the possible things that they can buy now own while failing to remember that not only do they have to pay it back, but at a high price.